Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## What We Targert For?

-This project aims for low workforce, fast model training, and cost effective way to classify boar species.
+This project aims for a low workforce, fast model training, and a cost-effective way to classify boar species.
 Final results are utilized for Forest and Environmental Industry.

 ![alt text](work_performance.png)

 ## Research Motivation

-* ASF(African Swine Fever) conviction cases arised significantly lately and caused the agricultural sector an estimated billon dollars in damage.
+* ASF(African Swine Fever) conviction cases arose significantly lately and caused the agricultural sector an estimated billion dollars in damage.
 * Human conventional methods are time expensive and caused amount of annotation mistakes.
 * Contrast to previous methods, employing artificial intelligence is cost-effective, accurate, and fast in monitoring boar species.
 * YOLO(You Only Look Once) has been popular for animal classification which fits well with our research.